 BMI View: Iran has the potential to be the Middle East's largest consumer electronics market as a consequence of its size and population.
-However, for the foreseeable future a restrictive regime and US-led international sanctions will continue to hold it back.
+The real prospect that the US led international sanctions will be lifted in 2015 adds upside to the market.

 BMI believes the lack of availability of some devices and the time required to develop manufacturing facilities, makes regional leadership unlikely.
-The authorities have allowed limited access to social networks, and in January 2013 announced they were in the process of refining a filtering programme, with a view to enabling access to web-based social networks.
+The authorities have allowed limited access to social networks and in January 2013 announced they were in the process of refining a filtering programme, with a view to enabling access to web-based social networks.
 Early 2014 saw the government call on China to help build a restricted 'national' internet.
 Software will facilitate restricted access to US networking websites Twitter and Facebook.
-A respite in the block on Twitter lasted just one day in September 2013, and BMI does not expect the government to open up the market in the near term.
+A respite in the block on Twitter lasted just one day in September 2013 and BMI does not expect the government to open up the market in the near term.
+Iran began piloting a new Internet censorship programme in late 2014, where instead of fully blocking access to sites such as Facebook and Twitter, 'smart filtering' allows access to the sites but blocks any content deemed unethical or politically sensitive.
+Iran's Communications Minister stated that the system would be fully operational by June 2015.